Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Conclusion

-In summary, this work represents an initial exploration of the use of generative AI for operations management, advancing existing SCF risk management methodologies by employing generative models that provide richer distributional insights.
+In summary, this work represents an initial exploration of the use of generative models for operations management, advancing existing SCF risk management methodologies by employing generative models that provide richer distributional insights.
 However, much work remains to be done in this area.
 Future research should extend the framework to handle time-series data with seasonal effects and tackle challenges related to high-dimensional datasets.
-Additionally, while this study focuses on a single product for an SME, future efforts could explore loan portfolio problems by accounting for intricate interdependencies among products, including complementarity and substitution effects.
-And applications in other domains such as financial risk management and supply chain optimization could also be investigated.
+Additionally, while this study mainly focuses on a single product for a seller, future efforts could explore loan portfolio problems by accounting for intricate interdependencies among products, including complementary and substitutable relationships.
+Moreover, applications in other domains, such as financial risk management and supply chain optimization, could also be investigated.
 By continuing to refine these generative distributional approaches, the ultimate goal is to support more informed, resilient, and data-driven decision-making in various fields of operations management.